CrisZohra/random-news-react-app/README.md

     [X] Likes and dislikes for posts
     [X] Order posts by date
     [X] Show a specific number of posts + 'show more' button [X] Delete button with overlay message: "Are you sure you want to remove this post?"
-"Yes, remove it / Cancel" [X] Also on edit button.
+"Yes / No" [X] Also on edit button.
     [X] Add prettier configuration
     [ ] Proper scroll down of the page